Last Updated on June 26, 2023 by lindseymahoney

 I am so glad that I overcame my fear of such a permanent change because the fresh coat of paint made all of the difference in this space and it was super simple!

-Today I am sharing our step-by-step process for how we painted the fireplace in one (long) day.
+Today I am sharing our step-by-step process for how we painted the fireplace stone in one (long) day.

 Stone Fireplace Before